Abel Resino: Playing career

-Born in Velada, Province of Toledo, Abel arrived at Atlético Madrid in 1982 from lowly CD Ciempozuelos after also having represented local CD Toledo, but would have to wait five years (four of those spent with the reserve side, only managing to be first-choice in his third season) to become a starter.
+Born in Velada, Province of Toledo, Abel arrived at Atlético Madrid in 1982 from lowly Ciempozuelos after also having represented the local side, but would have to wait five years (four of those spent with the reserves, only managing to be first-choice in his third season) to become a starter.
 He went on to make 303 competitive appearances for the club, winning back-to-back Copa del Rey trophies.

 Abel held the record for the longest streak without conceding a goal in La Liga at 1,275 minutes, finally being beaten by Luis Enrique of Sporting de Gijón on 19 March 1991.
 This record was also the European one in a single season until 2009, when Edwin van Der Sar from Manchester United broke it against Fulham.

 Leaving Atlético precisely before the team's double conquest in 1995–96, Abel closed out his career at the age of 36 after one season with Madrid neighbours Rayo Vallecano, helping them retain their top-division status.
 He played two 1991 friendlies for Spain, the first being on 27 March in a 4–2 defeat to Hungary and the second with Romania the following month.